crystallabs/crysterm/documentation/decorations.md

 This shows how the idea developed over time in Blessed (style was gradually moved from `border` and `border.style` into `style.border`).

+Attributes 'bold' and 'underline' are documented in README as possible to apply to borders, but this doesn't seem like it was implemented.

 Finally, when a widget has a scrollbar, scrollbar will normally render in the rightmost column of the widget.
 When border is enabled, scrollbar will render one position inwards.
 However, if scrollbar has the setting `ignoreBorder: true`, then scrollbar will render in the column occupied by the border, re-using